On a Broad Reach

 Tell me, someone, please, what has the ‘Southern Comfort’, a fake Mississippi paddle boat – the paddles don’t even work, got to do with the Norfolk Broads?
 It’s just got to go!
 Thankfully, the ‘beast’ hung a right and disappeared from view, while more traditional, gaff-rigged sailing boats that actually grace the watery environment, sailed by to act as salve to my sore eyes.

-For much of the way the light breeze was directly behind us, which meant we could run gull-winged, save for moments when the wind was shadowed by the trees.
+tight For much of the way the light breeze was directly behind us, which meant we could run gull-winged, save for moments when the wind was shadowed by the trees.

 The Techi Bits